carloocchiena/django_boilerplate/README.md

 Let's see where I could land :)<br>

+## What does "Django boilerplate" mean?
+Before venturing into this project I did a lot of research.
+Both in regards to what needs I wanted to cover and what already existed.

+I found several Django boilerplate projects, but the vast majority of these were "simply" sketchy sites to be populated.
+I understand that this meets a proper definition of boilerplate, but in my opinion what makes the difference in setting up a Django project is documentation.

+Therefore I extensively documented my project, explaining in detail the step-by-step operations to modify each project.

+I've also created a wiki that I hope to populate further by answering the main FAQs found when working with Django.

+I also tried to offer variety in the project: from a simple landing to a complex social media, from lead collection features to authorization systems.
+Using different CSS frameworks and different ways for each project to use Django resources and framework.
+Although obviously utmost care was taken to have integrity within the individual project.

+This is the basis of boilerplate.

+I hope this concept will fully answer the one who is looking for a Django boilerplate to start from scratch with a project.

 ## Environment setup and quick-start

 **Certified Version:** code has been build and tested on Django 4.0.2 and Python 3.8.8